elixir-lang/elixir/README.md

       end
     end

-As Erlang, Elixir does tail call optimization (though it only applies to local calls).
+As Erlang, Elixir does tail call optimization.
 We can rewrite the fibonacci method with a version that will use tail call optimization like below:

     module OptimizedMath
       def fibonacci(n)